doncadavona/ana/README.md

 #Ana

 Ana is a store app written in native PHP and MySQL to help you learn the basics of web development.
-Learn the implementation of CRUD: Create, Read, Update and Delete.
+Learn the primitive way to implement of CRUD: Create, Read, Update and Delete.

 ##Features

+* Authentication
 * CRUD: Create, Read, Update and Delete store items

 ## Setup